marekkalnik/blog/content/blog/jf-taking-smart-notes.md

 ---
 title: 'Just finished: "Taking Smart Notes" by Sönke Ahrens'
 date: 2021-02-03
-description: My "in the moment" review of Taking Smart Notes
+description: 'My "in the moment" review of Taking Smart Notes'
 ---

 I have just finished reading _Taking Smart Notes_ by Sönke Ahrens.
 This is a rather short read, totaling a bit over 3h according to my Kobo.